 Normalized Difference Vegetation Index

 As plants become healthier, the intensity of reflectance increases in the NIR and decreases in the Red, which is the physical basis for most vegetation indices.
-NDVI values can be a maximum of 1, with lower values indicating lower plant vigor.
+NDVI values can be a maximum value of 1, with lower values indicating lower plant vigor.
 Therefore, 0.5 typically indicates low vigor whereas 0.9 indicates very high vigor.
 NDVI is also effective for distinguishing vegetation from soil.
 NDVI is recommended when looking for differences in above-ground biomass in time or across space.
 NDVI is most effective at portraying variation in canopy density during early and mid development stages but tends to lose sensitivity at high levels of canopy density.

 This layer is a color composite and not an Index.
 It is referred to as a Color Infrared Composite because instead of combining Red, Green, and Blue bands (which is the standard image display method you are accustomed to) we are combining NIR, Red, and Green bands.
 NIR light is displayed as red, red light is displayed as green, and green light is displayed as blue (R: NIR, G: RED, B: GREEN).
 This color composite highlights the response of the Near-infrared band to crop health and water bodies.